 Vast area of Opportunities, a chance to find out what you really love…

 Although Peace Corps offer a variety of different programs, the majority require a particular level of experience or qualifications.
-This limits the programs to individuals who are already in that field of work.
+This therefore limits the programs to individuals who are already in that field of work.
 With African Impact, most of our projects do not require qualifications or experience.
-Volunteers the opportunity to try new things and find out what they are passionate for.
+This allows volunteers the opportunity to try new things and find out what they are passionate for.

 The Internship Alternative, striking a balance between the two…